danny-dang/datascience-cheatsheet/Data Science Cheatsheet/Machine Learning.md

 >A **cost function** is a measure of how wrong the model is in terms of its ability to estimate the relationship between x and y

+The cost function represent the different between observed $y$ and predicted
 Example:
 ![enter image description here](https://i.imgur.com/DrCPtXl.png =350x)